 The results of Experiment 1 are consistent with a model of habitual control over goal selection, in which the selected goal then participates in a process of forward planning over a causal model of the transition structure of the task.
-They are also consistent, however, with hierarchical reinforcement learning models such as the options framework in that do not invoke true planning17,21.
+They are also consistent, however, with hierarchical reinforcement learning models such as the options framework that do not invoke true planning17,21.
 We designed Experiment 2 to test whether the goals selected in our paradigm could be flexibly integrated with knowledge of independent state transitions, a hallmark of true planning.

-Participants were first trained on a deterministic set of transitions between four Stage 0 options (1,2,3,4) and the same four Stage 1 options used in Experiment 1 (Figure 2A).
+Participants were first trained on a deterministic set of transitions between four Stage 0 options (A,B,C,D) and the same four Stage 1 options used in Experiment 1 (Figure 2A).
 During this initial training phase the Stage 1 options served as terminal states.
 Then, participants trained on and performed the task used in Experiment 1, without any involvement of Stage 0 choices.
 Finally, we tested each participant in a set of critical trials—those involving a low-probability transition followed by a goal-congruent choice—but presented participants with a pair of Stage 0 choices in place of the ordinary Stage 1 choices.
 In order to integrate information about a desired goal with the set of Stage 0 choices, participants were therefore required to engage in forward planning over the learned transition structure between Stage 0 and Stage 1.
-Here, again, we found that participants were significantly more likely to choose the congruent-goal option following positive reward (55%) than following negative reward (41%) t(292)=-9.0, p<.0001 (Figure 2B).
+Here, again, we found that participants were significantly more likely to choose the congruent-goal option following positive reward (82%,SEM=1.0%) than following negative reward (68%,SEM=1.1%) t(292)=-10.9, p<.0001 (Figure 2B).

 The statistical dependencies present in our task could support associative pairings between Stage 1 options22.
-For instance, participants might associate options A and B because they share a common high-probability transition to the red state in Stage 2.
-Could such associative pairings account for the transfer of reward history from one option (e.g., A) to another option (e.g., B) on our critical trial type, and without the involvement of goal representations?
+For instance, participants might associate options 1 and 2 because they share a common high-probability transition to the blue state in Stage 2.
+Could such associative pairings account for the transfer of reward history from one option (e.g., 1) to another option (e.g., 2) on our critical trial type, and without the involvement of goal representations?